 This level is aiming to measure whether a candidate would be able to apply process and procedures to running and managing a proposal / bid within a proposal / bid environment that supports process and procedures.
 To this end they need to exhibit the competencies required for the Proposal Practitioner qualification, and show that they can apply and tune principles, process and procedures to address the needs and problems of a customer response.

 Practitioners not only have shown extensive knowledge of best practices, but also have demonstrated against global standards that they can both apply them individually and lead teams in their use.
 The APMP Practitioner-Level is open to all APMP members who have achieved Foundation-Level

-Candidates need to provide a reference who can verify their experience and support a random check of the evidence they supply in their Proposal Practitioner Assessment Questionnaire (PPAQ).
+Candidates need to provide a reference who can verify their experience.

 APMP Professional-Level Certification clearly demonstrates business and personal achievement through their leadership, creativity and communications ability.
 Professionals qualify by making a significant business development related impact on their organisations or on a chosen business development community.
 In addition they must practice excellent communications skills in impact presentation and answering behavioral questions.

 The APMP Professional-Level is open to all APMP members who have achieved Practitioner-Level.

 Candidates need to have at least seven years experience in a bid and proposal environment.
 They need to provide a reference that will be asked to rate them on nine behavioral and attitude based competencies in the areas of managing and motivating others to carry out required actions.